-The Board grants no credit for training, residency and/or experience in disciplines other than those named above.
+The Board grants no credit for training, residency and/or experience in disciplines other than the approved surgical specialties named above.
 Residencies completed in locations other than the United States or Canada are not acceptable in lieu of those specified under the acceptable pathways.
 This in no way implies that quality training cannot be acquired elsewhere, but the Board has no method of evaluating the quality of such programs and must be consistent in its requirements.